pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 Options:

-1. No proxies other than kube-proxy; recreate connections on each RPC or have client-side DNS balancing (either with maxage or custom DNS resolver)
+1. No proxies other than kube-proxy; recreate connections on each RPC or have client-side DNS balancing (either with max age or a custom DNS resolver)
-2. Server side proxy with poor man support for proxy scaling - configure keepAlive connectionMaxAge and *Grace durations to eventually enforce clients to reconnect and re-resolve the DNS of the proxy. (assuming that clients implement rudimentary DNS load balancing)
+2. Server-side proxy with poor man support for proxy scaling - configure keepAlive connectionMaxAge and *Grace durations to eventually enforce clients to reconnect and re-resolve the DNS of the proxy. (assuming that clients implement rudimentary DNS load balancing)
-3. Client side proxy as a sidecar (or perhaps as a daemonset)
+3. Client-side proxy as a sidecar (or perhaps as a daemonset)
 4. Proxyless-grpc - xDS Load Balancing in grpc core ([intro](https://events.istio.io/istiocon-2022/sessions/proxyless-grpc/) , [feature overview](https://grpc.github.io/grpc/core/md_doc_grpc_xds_features.html))

 Discussion:

-1. Not acceptable, too much custom logic on the server or client side to ensure rudimentary load balancing, or worse any kind of traffic management such as weight based routing
+1. Not acceptable, too much custom logic on the server or client side to ensure rudimentary load balancing or, worse any kind of traffic management, such as weight-based routing
 2. Load balancing client->proxy implies a delay (keepAlive) and is interdependent with the client-side code; load balancing proxy->server is based on DNS, which implies a delay in service discovery; it's not ideal) re-deployments of the proxy are tricky; potential latency increase due to too many node hops client@node1 -> proxy@node2 -> server@node3
-3. Optimal latency and optimal load balancing behavior for the price of more complicated client deployment but arguably, the sidecar could be transparently injected by the infra teams at the time of deployment.
+3. Optimal latency and optimal load balancing behavior for the price of more complicated client deployment but arguably, the infra teams could transparently inject the sidecar during deployment.

    This option, though, is only viable alongside a properly integrated control plane with a setup that makes proxies transparent to the client applications.

-4. Still in development but lots of features are available - looks like a promising pick in scope of gRPC.
-It still implies a control plane and as of now it also runs a sidecar that talks xDS API.
+4. Still in development but lots of features are available - it looks like a good pick in the scope of gRPC.
+It still implies a control plane, and it also runs a sidecar that talks xDS API.